 Stir well to combine.
 I even use the flat side of my spatula to press on a few of the tomatoes.

-Cover and simmer over low heat for 3 to 4 hours.
+Cover and simmer over low heat for at least 2 hours or up to 4 hours.

 It should smell heavenly!